This post may contain affiliate links. Read the full disclosure here.

 If you are not an “I love mushrooms” person, this creamy mushroom sauce is not for you.
 You should take a look at my onion gravy, my creamy peppercorn sauce for a steak, or my Hawaiian teriyaki sauce for chicken.

 If, in addition to being a sauce fanatic, you are also a mushroom fanatic, then you are going to love this sauce.
-You’ll also love my chicken marsala sauce, if you haven’t already tried it.
+You’ll also love my diane sauce and chicken marsala sauce, if you haven’t already tried it.
 For those of you who are also fans of cream sauces, well, then, consider this an early holiday gift.

 This sauce is crazy delicious.
 Sauteed mushrooms, with a touch of garlic and thyme, a bit of wine, broth and cream combine to make a very flavorful and decadent sauce.